“Come, You Who are Blessed”

 “Come ye blest of my Father…”

 In the last study, we heard a sentence that many of us would long to hear from our Lord; “Well done good and faithful servant.”
-This week, we hear another sentence that we should set as a benchmark for our lives; “Come, you who are blessed of My Father…”
+This week we hear another sentence that we should use as a benchmark for our lives; “Come, you who are blessed of My Father…”

 What is blessed?

-Last week, the servants who invested all their being were commended by the Lord.
-The Lord blessed, not the amount returned, but the effort invested.
+In our last reading, the servants who invested all their being were commended by the Lord.
+The Lord blessed—not the amount returned—but the effort invested.
 Christ shows us quite clearly in this lesson that to be blessed is to feed the hungry, give drink to the parched, invite the stranger into your life, clothe the naked, visit the sick and go to the imprisoned.
-To be blessed is to have the privilege to invite the hungry orphan into the King’s banquet to clothe him with the King’s glory.
+To be blessed is to have the privilege to invite the hungry orphan, widow or immigrant into the King’s banquet and to clothe that person with the King’s glory.

-Throughout my life, I have always heard these words dummied down by teachers and preachers who would state; “By hungry, Jesus meant the ‘spiritually hungry’—he didn’t actually mean the physically hungry.
-Thirsty means longing for religion, and so on.”
+Many times I have heard these words dummied down by teachers and preachers who would state; “By hungry, Jesus meant the ‘spiritually hungry’—he didn’t actually mean the physically hungry.
+Thirsty means longing for religion,” and so on.

-Let’s look at the actual Greek translations of the works that Jesus used:
+Let’s look at the actual Greek translations of the words that Jesus used:

 This word means to be famished or to have a distended belly from hunger.
-Literally, it describes the pinching pain of hunger that stabs at the stomach of the starving.
-The term for spiritual hunger (or longing) is epipothesis; which would also be used as vehement desire.
+Literally it describes the pinching pain of hunger that stabs at the stomach of the starving.
+The term for spiritual hunger (or longing) is epipothesis, which would also be used as vehement desire.
 The two words are obviously different.
-By feeding the hungry, Jesus actually meant that we must help with feeding the physically hungry.
+By using the term “feed the hungry [peinao],” Jesus meant that we must help feed the physically hungry.

 This word can be used in either a literal or figurative sense of thirsting.

-A stranger was an alien (from a different country—not a different world).
+A stranger was an alien (an immigrant from a different country—not a different world).
 To the Jew of Christ’s day, a stranger was anyone who was not Jewish.
 So what was blessed?
-To be a thoughtful and caring host to those who were outside my culture and outside my beliefs.
-This COMMAND is especially pertinent in our ‘xenophobic’ society today.
+You were blessed when you were a thoughtful and caring host to those who were outside of my culture and unaccustomed to my beliefs.
+This command is especially pertinent in our “xenophobic” society.

 This could be literal or figurative, it means to be exposed or without protection.
 Clothing the naked not only means providing garments; it also means “covering their shame” or “being their protector.”

 Part of my work with the incarcerated is to tell them that—to make it “on the outs”—they must find a way to love someone who cannot love them back.
-It is precisely when we take these actions that we experience the greatest power of God moving through us.
+It is precisely when we take these type of actions that we experience the incomparable joy of God move through us.

 Matt 5:43-48